 This function is outsourced intra-group to group internal audit.
+The key function holder is

-The Internal Audit Manager conducts on-site audits annually, maintains an independent outlook on matters and adheres to the Internal Audit Policy.
+Ms. Zoya Roberts of LOTS Intermediate Co, with the oversight role being held by Mr. Rick Kahlbaugh as Chairman of the Board.
+On-site audits are conducted annually, maintaining an independent outlook on various matters, in adherence to the Internal Audit Policy.
 Moreover, an Internal Audit Plan was presented to the Board for approval during the year.
 Periodic review of compliance with relevant rules, regulations and regulatory requirements at an operational level.
 Internal auditors also perform tests of information system general controls for systems used in claims processing, as well as tests of inventory integrity and internal controls over financial reporting.
-The key function holder is Mr. Rick Kahlbaugh.